Got Questions?

 -

-Call time - This is the time you need to be ready to warm up, rehearse, etc.
+This is the time you need to be ready to warm up, rehearse, etc.

-Base Layer - This is a layer of clothing for actors to wear that goes under their costume.
+This is a layer of clothing for actors to wear that goes under their costume.
 This layer fits fairly tightly and could be black, white, or match your skin tone.
 Directors may ask for different colors based on costuming.
 The base layer protects costumes from excess sweat, provides modesty during costume changes, and may protect the skin against irritating fabrics.
 A good base layer is comfortable, breathable, and keeps you covered from your knees up to your shoulders.
 Ex.
 Leggings and a t-shirt.

-Off Book - This means you have your lines memorized, your blocking (where you go on stage) learned, and you're ready to perform.
+This means you have your lines memorized, your blocking (where you go on stage) learned, and you're ready to perform.
 After you're off book, the director, or an assistant may be "on book" to give you a line if you forget.
 If you're in REHEARSAL and forget your lines, you just call, "Line!', to be reminded of the first 2-3 words so you can stay in character and keep going.
 At some point, you won't be able to call for line and will use the skill of "covering" to keep going as in a performance.

-Tech Week/Tech Rehearsal - These rehearsals are focused time to resolve blocking issues, incorporate additional tech (lights/sound) and are often treated like performances (using props and costumes and covering rather than "line" calling).
+These rehearsals are focused time to resolve blocking issues, incorporate additional tech (lights/sound) and are often treated like performances (using props and costumes and covering rather than "line" calling).
 However, they may also involve cue-to-cue runs or hone in on specific scenes to coordinate lights/sound on stage.